paulmooreparks/Maize/README.md

     %1101`0000  $D0   TEST      immAddr reg     Set flags by ANDing value at immediate address with destination register
     %1101`0001  $D1   CMPXCHG   immAddr reg     reserved
     %1101`0010  $D2   LEA       immAddr reg reg reserved
-    %1101`0011  $D3   LX        immAddr reg     Load value at immediate address into destination register with sign extension
+    %1101`0011  $D3   LDX       immAddr reg     Load value at immediate address into destination register with sign extension
     %1101`0100  $D4   OUT       immAddr imm     Output value at immediate address to destination port
     %1101`0101  $D5   LNGJMP    immAddr         Jump to segment and address pointed to by immediate value and continue execution (privileged)
     %1101`0110  $D6   JMP       immAddr         Jump to address pointed to by immediate value and continue execution